ninewise/dissertation/on-the-side/applications.md

 with the same set of tools.
 This section builds up a custom pipeline, demonstrating how all tools work together.

-The 3 reads of the same dataset as in \ref{section:preconfigured} will be used.
+The 3 reads of the same dataset as in \ref{section:preconf} will be used.
 This is a paired-end dataset, stored in two FASTQ files.
 Since the pipeline operates on FASTA files, the first step is a format conversion.